jhpyle/docassemble/_docs/docker.md

 install **docassemble** in a multi-server arrangement, see the [scalability] section.

+As much as [Docker] simplifies the process of installing **docassemble**, it takes some time to understand the concepts behind "running," "stopping," and "starting" containers.
 [Docker] is a complex and powerful tool, and the **docassemble** documentation is not a substitute for [Docker] documentation.
 If you are new to [Docker], you should learn about [Docker] by reading tutorials or watching videos.
+The documentation on this page assumes you are using the [Docker] command line interface, so it is recommended you learn about that, rather than the graphical interfaces that gloss over important details.

-Here is a brief cheat sheet based on loose real-world analogies:
+Here is a brief cheat sheet guide to the [Docker] commands, based on loose real-world analogies:

 * Doing [`docker run`] is analogous to getting a Windows